CyberTimon/RapidRAW-Docs/docs/masking/masking.md

   <img src="./Image (10).png" width="100%">
 </p>

-> PS: Open the 2 images in seperate tabs (and switch between them) to see the difference more clearly.
+> Tip: Open the 2 images in seperate tabs (and switch between them) to see the difference more clearly.

 ---